 International Concept for Education (ICE), which opened in September 2013, is located directly next to the Meydan Hotel in a building that is horse-shoe shaped and surrounds the Tennis Academy.

 ICE was founded in 2013 with a vision for a different multilingual education, one which would allow children to continue to learn in their mother tongue, whilst enabling them to become truly bilingual.
-The original foundation based, on the French system, recognised by the French Ministry, has already been extended by the opening, in 2016, of the Italian, Da Vinci Section.
-The school was set up to fill a gap for a French speaking school offering a teaching methodology aligned to the international IB teaching framework for Francophone families who were unable to access places at the existing two French curriculum schools.
+The school was set up to fill a gap for a French speaking school offering a teaching methodology aligned to the international IB teaching framework in the Primary and Senior High school sections for Francophone families who were unable to access places at the existing two French curriculum schools.
+The original and current owners of the school are linked strongly to the Lebanese community and there is a tie between ICE and AFLEC, the French-Lebanese Association with members represented on the Board of ICE.

-The majority of the 235 students who were on the school roll at the time of the most recent KHDA inspection (in February 2018) were French passport holders, but the school has a mix of largely french-speaking families from Lebanon and North African countries also.
-The majority of the 31 teachers are also French, and they, together with a small number of teaching assistants, provide very personalised attention to children with a teacher:student ratio of 1:8.
-Staff turnover at a relatively low 13% suggests that teachers are content with their employment.
-The KHDA noted the high quality of staffing at the school.
+The majority of the 37 teachers are also French, and they, together with a small number of nine teaching assistants, provide very personalised attention to children with a teacher:student ratio of 1:10.
+Staff turnover at an average level of 20% suggests that teachers are generally content with their employment.

 What about the curriculum?